-- to enable democratic local decision-making and action by, and on behalf of, communities; and - to promote the social, economic, environmental, and cultural well-being of communities in the present and for the future.
+• to promote the social, economic, environmental, and cultural well-being of communities in the present and for the future.

 The LGA outlines the responsibilities of local authorities and the decision-making process for activities undertaken on behalf of their community, primarily through the requirement to adopt a Long Term Plan.
 The LGA includes the principles that require Council to: